Uverworld: 2014–2017: Ø Choir

 On June 18, 2014, Uverworld released their 26th single titled "Nanokame no Ketsui" (7日目の決意, "Decision of the Seventh Day") as their 1st single in 2014.
 Two weeks later, they released a new album entitled Ø Choir, which subsequently reached second place on the Oricon chart with 84,810 copies sold in its first week release.
-The album contains 14 tracks including a cover of "Born Slippy" originally by Welsh electronic music group Underworld.
+The album contains 14 tracks including a cover of "Born Slippy" originally by British electronic music group Underworld.
 Two versions of the album were released: one regular and one limited edition with the latter including a DVD which contains 50 minutes of previously unreleased footage.
 On August 19, the band announced their new 12th DVD King's Parade Nippon Budokan 2013.12.26, released on September 24, 2014.

 On May 27, Uverworld released their 27th single "Boku no Kotoba Dewanai Kore wa Bokutachi no Kotoba" (僕の言葉ではない これは僕達の言葉, "Not My Words, This is Our Words").
 The single was used for the anime series The Heroic Legend of Arslan.
 On August 26, they released another single titled "I Love the World" which was chosen as the theme song for the game Dragon Nest R in Japan.
 On September 30, 2015, the band released their 14th video content on DVD/Blu-ray titled King's Parade at Yokohama Arena 2015.01.10.

 On June 8, 2016, Uverworld released their 12th video content on Blu-ray and DVD Uverworld 15&10 Anniversary Live which includes two concerts "15&10 Anniversary Live" recorded on September 3 and their first "Women's festival" footage recorded on September 6.
 Then a month later on July 27, Uverworld release their 29th single "We are Go / All Alone".
 Three months later on November 6, Uverworld released their 13th video footage entitled Uverworld Premium Live on Xmas 2015 at Nippon Budokan.

 On December 17, 2016, the Blue Exorcist official website revealed several new promo trailers for its upcoming second season where it was revealed that Uverworld would again be providing the opening song for the series.
 "Itteki no Eikyō" (一滴の影響, "Drop's Influence") was released on February 1, 2017.
 Their 31st single "Decided" was featured on the live-action film Gintama.